Regularization of linear regression model#

 Therefore, we should include search of the hyperparameter alpha within the cross-validation.
 As we saw in previous notebooks, we could use a grid-search.
 However, some predictor in scikit-learn are available with an integrated hyperparameter search, more efficient than using a grid-search.
 The name of these predictors finishes by CV.
 In the case of Ridge, scikit-learn provides a RidgeCV regressor.

-Therefore, we can use this predictor as the last step of the pipeline.
-Including the pipeline a cross-validation allows to make a nested cross-validation: the inner cross-validation will search for the best alpha, while the outer cross-validation will give an estimate of the testing score.
+Cross-validating a pipeline that contains such predictors allows to make a nested cross-validation: the inner cross-validation searches for the best alpha, while the outer cross-validation gives an estimate of the testing score.

 import numpy as np